Watch Demonstration Videos Below

-- Using a standard spoon carefully remove the yolk from the calcium chloride solution and transfer it to the Sodium Alginate solution.
+- Using a standard spoon carefully remove the yolk from the calcium chloride solution, Make sure to drain the rest of the calcium chloride solution from the spoon, so that only the yolk will remain in the spoon without any liquids, then transfer it to the Sodium Alginate solution.
 After about a minute turn the yolk carefully so that the yolk is evenly coated with the solution.
 Don't touch the yolk directly, but "make waves" around it – pushing the surrounding solution with a standard spoon until the yolk flips over.

 - Leave the yolk in the Sodium Alginate Solution for a total of 1-3 minutes – no more.

 - Please note: It is essential, at least initially to work with a timer.
 Otherwise, the yolk may thicken/harden too much.
 On the other hand, too little time will not be enough to create a sufficiently durable membrane.

 - Gently transfer the yolk, using a standard spoon to the pre-prepared rinse bath, to wash away the excess solutions.
 Turn carefully to wash it off all sides.
 Keep the yolks in the water until use.
 It is not recommended to leave them in the water for more than an hour – they may lose their texture.